Peyton Sawyer: Final seasons

 Mia visits Peyton, and Peyton is concerned that Mia is not focused on her work.
 She suggests to Mia that she listen to a CD of songs she could possibly sing.
 They clash because Mia writes all of her own songs.
 Eventually, Peyton gives up on Mia and asks her to leave the label.
 Meanwhile, Peyton deals with stomach pains.
 She sees a doctor about it, and tells the doctor about Ellie's cancer.
 Her tearful face after the phone call predicts trouble ahead.
 Peyton later finds out that she does not have cancer, but is actually pregnant.
-She tells Lucas first, and Haley finds out in her own time, but Peyton seems hesitant to share her news with Brooke because she knows how much Brooke has wanted a family.
-Peyton eventually tells Brooke, and Brooke is happy for her.
+She tells Lucas first and he is very happy and then Haley finds out in her own time, but Peyton seems hesitant to share her news with Brooke because she knows how much Brooke has wanted a family.
+Peyton eventually tells Brooke, and Brooke is really happy for her.
 Peyton has her first ultrasound, but is upset because she thinks that Lucas is too busy to come and has forgotten.
-Lucas surprises her by coming, and the two get to hear their baby's heartbeat for the first time.
-Later, Lucas and Peyton learn that Peyton has placenta praevia and that having this baby could mean the end of Peyton's life.
-Lucas, afraid of losing her and raising a child that has to go through the same motherless state Peyton did, tries to guilt her into an abortion.
-They get past this and decide to have the baby.
-Lucas tells her that he wants to marry her sooner, not because she might die beforehand, but because he loves her, and wants her to be his wife.
+Lucas surprises her by coming, and the two get to hear their baby's heartbeat for the first time happier than they’ve ever been.
+Later, Lucas and Peyton learn that Peyton has placenta praevia and that having this baby could mean the end of her life.
+Lucas, afraid of losing her and raising a child that has to go through the same motherless state Peyton did, tries to convince her into an abortion, but they decide to get through this and decide to have the baby.
+After she asked him to marry sooner, Lucas tells her that he wants to do it, but not because she might die beforehand, but because he loves her with all his heart, and wants her to be his wife.
 Lucas and Peyton get married at the lake where they met.
-Haley is the minister.
+Haley is the minister, Brooke is Peyton’s maid of honor and Nathan is Lucas’s best man.
 After the reception, Lucas and Peyton go home and Peyton collapses on the floor while waiting for Lucas's surprise.
 Lucas walks in the house and finds Peyton unconscious on the floor in a pool of blood.
 Peyton is rushed to the hospital by a blood-covered Lucas, who begs her not to leave him.
 Peyton goes through an emergency caesarean section, and falls into a coma.
-The caesarean section is successful and she has a daughter named Sawyer Brooke Scott.
+The caesarean section is successful and she gives birth to a daughter named Sawyer Brooke Scott.
 She later awakes with Lucas and Brooke by her side.
-Karen brings in Sawyer, and Nathan, Haley, Jamie and Julian join them.
+Karen, who has come back to Tree Hill for the occasion, brings in Sawyer, and Nathan, Haley, Jamie and Julian join them.
 Dan visits Peyton and she, after some hesitation, allows Dan to hold Sawyer.
-She and Lucas then leave Tree Hill.
+She and Lucas then leave Tree Hill with Sawyer finally leaving happily ever after.